What to know about the Supreme Court threat to Biden’s climate agenda

 President Joe Biden’s ambitious plan to tackle the climate crisis is already on the ropes after his Build Back Better legislation stalled in Congress.

-Now, the Supreme Court is set to rule on a case that could have lasting impacts on the federal government’s ability to cut planet-heating greenhouse gas (GHG) emissions.
+On Monday, the Supreme Court is hearing a case that could have lasting impacts on the federal government’s ability to cut planet-heating greenhouse gas (GHG) emissions.
 President Biden has pledged to decarbonise the US electric grid by 2035 as part of his plans to slash domestic emissions.

-On Monday, the same day that the UN Intergovernmental Panel on Climate Change (IPCC) releases the second chapter of its consequential report on the climate crisis, the top court will hear oral arguments inWest Virginia v Environmental Protection Agency (EPA).
+On the same day that the UN Intergovernmental Panel on Climate Change (IPCC) releases the second chapter of its consequential report on the climate crisis, the top court is hearing oral arguments inWest Virginia v Environmental Protection Agency (EPA).

 The issue at hand is whether EPA has the power to regulate GHG emissions from existing coal-fired power plants under the 50-year-old Clean Air Act.